What is the difference between an oarsman and a rower?

 This is where the clear differences arise.

-When races are cancelled you can tell who are the oarsman and who are the rowers.
+When races are cancelled you can tell who are the oarsmen and who are the rowers.
 The differences are clear.
 Oarsmen take this in their stride.
 They are okay waiting for the next regatta.
 This is what we do – we’d prefer to be racing now, but it isn’t possible.
 But fundamentally it doesn’t change our life-view.

 The rowers are the athletes who are stressing about missing opportunities due to weather and feel a lack of goal and lack of focused objectives.
 This hype raises stress and leads them to doubt the sport and feel frustrated.